wallymathieu/isop/README.md

 This library is intended to be like chocolate pudding mix.
 Not something that will replace your dinner, but rather something easy to make for dessert.
 A way of helping you build for instance the essential administrative apps.
 It's not a replacement for baking cake (building a full blown administrative interface in html, silverlight, wpf ... ).

+## When to use Isop

+- Early in your development life cycle (before having tools around for your business app)
+- You want an exe with many different commands organized into categories (here called controllers)

+## When not to use Isop

+- When your exe only has one command, then a simpler library like ndesc options is preferable.
+- You do not want any magic.
+Isop tries to help you with binding arguments to method arguments.

 ## License

 MIT License